 In every class I teach, as soon as Rose Essential Oil is mentioned I know the question will be asked about the differences between Rose Otto and Rose Absolute, and rightly so.
 They are often both available from the same vendor under “Rose Oil” and many recipes will specify using one or the other.
 They vary in aroma, color, viscosity, and price.
 If you don’t know the difference, it can be very confusing.
 I’m here to de-confuse you.

-Below is an explanation of the different methods of extracting rose essential oils and hence, the different products born of each method.
+Below is an explanation of the different methods of extractions from rose and hence, the different products born of each method.

 There are three methods of extracting the essential oil from rose petals:

 There are four methods of extraction from the petals of Rose flowers